webdigga/divorce-coach/src/posts/how-do-i-know-if-im-in-a-relationship-with-a-narcissist.md

 type: latestNews
 tags:
   - latestNews
-heroImage: /static/img/narcissist.webp
 highlightsBoxes:
-  - title: "Common Narcissist Traits "
+  - title: "Common Narcissist Traits"
     highlightsListItem:
       - highlight: "Self-Importance: Narcissists often have an inflated sense of self-importance.
 They may exaggerate their achievements, talents, or